Mongol invasions of Tibet: Aftermath

-Post imperial expedition
+Khoshut intervention on Tibet

 The Oirats converted to Tibetan Buddhism around 1615, and it was not long before they became involved in the conflict between the Gelug and Karma Kagyu schools.
 At the request of the Gelug school, in 1637, Güshi Khan, the leader of the Khoshuts in Koko Nor, defeated Choghtu Khong Tayiji (1581–1637), the Khalkha prince who supported the Karma Kagyu school.

 Tsogtu Khuntaiji had established a base on the Tuul river.
 Known as an intellectual, he embraced the Karma sect and built monasteries and castles.
 He submitted himself to Ligdan Khan, last grand khan of the Mongols.
 He took part in Ligdan's campaign to Tibet to help the Karma sect although Ligdan Khan died in 1634 before they joined.
 But Tsogtu pursued the campaign.
 In the same year he conquered the Tümed around Kokonor (Qinghai Lake) and moved his base there.
 By request from Shamar Rabjampa he sent an army under his son Arslan to central Tibet in 1635.
 However, Arslan attacked his ally, the Tsang army.
 He met the fifth Dalai Lama and paid homage to Gelukpa monasteries instead of destroying them.
 Arslan was eventually assassinated by Choghtu's order.

 The Geluk sect asked for help Törü Bayikhu (Güshi Khan), the leader of the Khoshut tribe of the Oirat confederation.
 In 1636 Törö Bayikhu led the Khoshuts and the Dzungars to Tibet.
 In the next year a decisive war between Tsogtu Khuntaiji and Törü Bayikhu ended in the latter's victory and Tsoghtu was killed.

 He has traditionally been portrayed as evil by the Geluk sect.
 On the other hand, the Mongolian movie "Tsogt taij" (1945) treated him as a national hero.
 It reflected the communist regime's attitude toward Tibetan Buddhism.

 With his crushing victory over Tsogtu, Güshi Khan conquered Amdo (present-day Qinghai).
 The unification of Tibet followed in 1641–42, when Güshi Khan invaded Central Tibet and defeated the indigenous Tsangpa dynasty.
 After his victory he was proclaimed (chogyal), i.e. the King of Dharma, or Teaching, by the Fifth Dalai Lama.
 With these events the establishment of a Khoshut Khanate was confirmed.
 Gushi khan granted to the Dalai Lama authority over Tibet from Dartsedo to Ladakh.
 The title "Dalai Lama" itself had previously been bestowed upon the third lama of the Gelug tulku lineage by Altan Khan (not to be confused with the Altan Khans of the Khalkha), and means, in Mongolian, "Ocean of Wisdom."